Maltarde/Projet-Neige/README.md

 ﻿# Projet-Neige

-Learning project: a 2D Mario-style platformer game featuring a snowman as the main character.
+A 2D Mario-style platformer game featuring a snowman as the main character.